fat-garage/Arazzo/README.md

 ## Publish Your App

-Set your dApp private key in `.env` and open `dataverse.config.js` to check configurable variables:
+Set your dApp private key in `.env` and open `dataverse.config.ts` to check configurable variables:

 ```typescript
   export const config = {